OUTA calls for R1 decrease in fuel levy

-OUTA is here to send a strong message to all government officials: Our taxes and levies are not your slush fund.
+The Organisation Undoing Tax Abuse (OUTA) is here to send a strong message to all government officials: Our taxes and levies are not your slush fund!

 We understand that a R1/litre reduction in the fuel levy will impact Treasury’s income by approximately R23 billion a year, however, we also know that corruption and maladministration costs this country far more than this amount each year.
 By reducing the high fuel levies and tax burden on society, Government will be forced to find the money through improved efficiency and reduced wasteful expenditure.

-We also call on Treasury to conduct a full independent inquiry into the Road Accident Fund, where maladministration appears to be rife.
+We also call on Treasury to conduct a full independent inquiry into the Road Accident Fund (RAF), where maladministration appears to be rife.